appscode/blog/content/post/kubedb-v2024.12.19/index.md

 Please note that `fscopy` does not support cross-zone operations.

-Below is a sample YAML configuration for setting up a `MySQLArchiver` in KubeDB:
+Here is the sample YAML configuration for setting up a `MySQLArchiver` in KubeDB:
 ```yaml
 apiVersion: archiver.kubedb.com/v1alpha1
 kind: MySQLArchiver